Albert Serra

 Albert Serra Juanola (/ca/; born 9 October 1975) is a Spanish filmmaker and producer.
-His films usually explore the imminence of death though the slow cinema genre.
+His films usually explore the imminence of death through the slow cinema genre.

-He is best known for Story of My Death (2013), which won the Golden Leopard, The Death of Louis XIV (2016) and Pacifiction (2022).
+He is best known for Story of My Death (2013), which won the Golden Leopard at the 66th Locarno Film Festival, The Death of Louis XIV (2016) and Pacifiction (2022).
 For the latter he was nominated for the Palme d'Or and the César Award for Best Director.

 Career

 Serra is the manager of the production company Andergraun Films, set up by Montse Triola primarily to produce Serra's films.

 His 2006's Honour of the Knights, an adaptation of Miguel de Cervantes novel Don Quixote, had its world premiere at the Directors' Fortnight section of the 2006 Cannes Film Festival.
 It appeared in seventh place on Cahiers du Cinéma's top ten list of 2007.

 Serra's Story of My Death (2013), about an aging Casanova and his encounter with Count Dracula, had its world premiere at the main competition of the 66th Locarno Film Festival, where it won the Golden Leopard.

-His French language feature debut, The Death of Louis XIV (2016), which follows the final days of Louis XIV (Jean-Pierre Léaud), had its world premiere at the Special Screenings section of the 2016 Cannes Film Festival.
+His French-language feature debut, The Death of Louis XIV (2016), which follows the final days of Louis XIV (Jean-Pierre Léaud), had its world premiere at the Special Screenings section of the 2016 Cannes Film Festival.
 It received the Prix Jean Vigo.

 Serra's Liberté (2019), about a group of libertines that spend a night of sexual debauchery in a forest, had its world premiere at the Un Certain Regard section of the 2019 Cannes Film Festival, where it won the Special Jury Prize.
 It was received with polarizing reviews, for its graphic sequences.

 His 8th feature film, Pacifiction (2022), about French contemporary colonialism in Tahiti, marked Serra's first film to have its world premiere at the main competition of the Cannes Film Festival, where it was nominated for the Palme d'Or.
 It received nine nominations at the 48th César Awards, including Best Film and Best Director.
-It also appeared in first place on Cahiers du Cinéma's top ten list of 2022.
+It ranked first on Cahiers du Cinéma's Annual Top 10 List for 2022.

 His documentary Afternoons of Solitude (2024), about the Peruvian bullfighter Andrés Roca Rey, had its world premiere at the main competition of the 72nd San Sebastián International Film Festival, where it won the Golden Shell.
+It also appeared in first place on Cahiers du Cinéma's Annual Top 10 List for 2025.

 His English language feature debut, Out of This World, is expected to premiere in 2026.
 It follows an American delegation traveling to Russia in the midst of the Russo-Ukrainian war (2022–present).